 Then, step into that directory using the following command:

-To create the config.yml file, run the following command from inside your theme directory replacing the
+config.yml file that connects this theme with a local version in the directory you just created, run the following command from inside your theme directory replacing the

 [square bracket placeholders] with your theme’s information:

 theme get --password=[your-api-password] --store=[your-store.myshopify.com] --themeid=[your-theme-id]

 This will automatically create a config.yml file for you and download the theme from your store (based on the

 themeid you specified).
 You can also manually create a